► New Toyota RAV4 plug-in hybrid

 At launch, the hybrid RAV4 claimed to be unique in class, although that position is unlikely to remain for long, as car makers race to electrify their crossovers.
 And the Honda CR-V hybrid may have a thing or two to say about that… You can order the petrol RAV4 in manual or auto (the hybrid is auto CVT only).

-All-wheel drive is available and the hybrid set-up uses an additional, second electric motor to power the rear axle.
-The 2.0 petrol model's AWD set-up is entirely mechanical.
+All-wheel drive is available under the AWD-i banner, and the hybrid set-up uses an additional, second electric motor to power the rear axle.
+The 2.0 petrol model’s AWD set-up is entirely mechanical.
 Although not an off-roader, shorter overhangs and a modest hike in ride height are claimed to provide better soft-roading ability.

 Inside the cabin, Toyota claims a step change in quality.
-It should be roomier, too: the wheelbase is 30mm longer and the new RAV4 is 10mm wider at 1855mm.
-There's the usual array of digital dials, tablet-style touchscreens and all the latest Japanese tech, including an EV button so you can save charge for whisper-quiet urban driving.
+It’s roomier, too: the wheelbase is 30mm longer and the new RAV4 is 10mm wider at 1855mm.
+There’s the usual array of digital dials, tablet-style touchscreens and all the latest Japanese tech, including an EV button so you can save charge for whisper-quiet urban driving.

-The use of the TNGA platform should make the RAV4 much better to drive than its predecessor.
+The use of the TNGA platform makes the RAV4 much better to drive than its predecessor.
 Despite its tip-toe SUV proportions, the newcomer does in fact have a lower centre of gravity, to the benefit of handling and nimbleness, its maker claims.

 When can I buy the new RAV4?

-Although shown in March 2018 in New York, you'll have to wait a wee while before you can place UK orders.
-European deliveries won't commence until 'the first quarter of 2019,' says Toyota.
+Although shown in March 2018 in New York, we had to wait a wee while before you could place UK orders in the first quarter of 2019.
+The Toyota RAV4 range starts at £30,365 in the UK; no prices are yet available for the plug-in hybrid model.

 New 2019 Toyota RAV4: the dripfeed build-up